Young woman using laptop in office

 For purposes of this disclosure, the terms "you"/"your" refer to the customer and the terms "our"/"we"/"us" refer to Heritage Bank of Schaumburg.

-The term "account" includes all consumer and commercial transaction accounts which include checking and Now demand deposit accounts.
+The term "account" includes all consumer and commercial transaction accounts which include Checking and Now demand deposit accounts, and Savings accounts.

 Determining the Availability of Your Deposit